 DIVORCE IS A HUGE ADJUSTMENT

-- Are you going through a divorce?
+- Are you going through a divorce or separation?

 - Do you feel overwhelmed emotionally?